-I'm available for hire to lead walks for private groups such as scouts, homeschoolers, church groups, birthday parties, etc. My rate is $120 for the first hour plus $30 each additional 1/2 hour, plus my round-trip driving time.
-Payment can be divided among all participants with a maximum group size of 15 participants.
+I'm available for hire to lead walks for private groups such as scouts, homeschool groups, church groups, birthday parties, etc. My rate is $150 for the first hour plus $30 each additional 1/2 hour, plus my round-trip driving time.
+Payment can be divided among all participants.
+I like to limit groups to around 15 participants.

 For ideas on walks with your group, just look at the walks scheduled above.
 I can usually do a walk for a private group to the same area focusing on the same topics.
 I'm also open to other topics or locations you'd like to explore.
 Contact me at: firstname.lastname@example.org to see if we can work something out.

 September -- Paw Paws on the Potomac

 October -- Mushroom IDNovember -- Fall Fruits on the C&O Canal

 December -- Winter Plant & Tree Identification